recognizability/shest/README.md

   --upper UPPER         Upper limit of the one side length of the bounding rectangle of a cell within an H&E image (in
                         micrometers) (default: 18)
-  --filter              Force filtration by the cell area (default: False) --variable            Variable image crop size (default: False) --cell_type CELL_TYPE
+  --filter              Force filtration by the cell area (default: False) --cell_type CELL_TYPE
-                        Cell type to consider (default: Cell_type) --sc_annotate         Force annotation on the cells with a single cell reference (default: False) --batch_size BATCH_SIZE
+                        Cell type to consider (default: Cell_type) --sc_annotate         Force annotation on the cells with a single cell reference (default: False) --resave              Force resave a torch tensor from H&E images of the cells (default: False) --batch_size BATCH_SIZE
                         Batch size of data loader (default: 128) --rotate              Rotate the images in 0, 90, 180 and 270 degree (default: False)